 There are many cost factors associated with a LIMS including:

-Not all of these cost factors are applicable for every LIMS solution.
-For example, the cost of a SaaS based LIMS solution would not generally include the need for servers or routers and a Freeware (Open Source) LIMS solution would not generally include the cost of LIMS licenses, unless you choose to make a donation.
+Not all of these cost factors are applicable to every LIMS solution.
+For example, the cost of a SaaS based LIMS solution would not generally include the need for servers or routers and a Freeware (Open Source) LIMS solution would not generally include the cost of LIMS licenses unless you choose to make a donation.

 |User Licenses||N||Y||Y||Y = Yes|

 * if regulated environment ** sometimes bundled w/ User License © 2021 CSols, Inc.